mroejr/BAAM/Proposal.md

 # Kodi Project Proposal

 ## Operational Environment

 - Home use
 - or
 - bar setting?
+- Maybe hotel setting?
+TVs in each rented space?
 (Pick Environment and explain intended use)

 ## Security needs

 - What security user expects
 - How is the users financial information encrypted?
+- How is the user's privacy protected?
 - Intended threat environment(s)

 ## Security features of Kodi